mponza/WikipediaRelatedness/README.md

 # Examples

 For a toy-example on a very small graph please check `src/main/bash/example.sh`.

-For using the TwoStageFramework in your own code just check `Main` class.
+For using the Two-Stage Framework in your own code just check `Main` class for examples.